tedconf/ember-ted-shed/README.md

 ember install ember-ted-shed
 ```

 You're ready to go with shed.css!
-Check out the [docs](http://tedconf.github.io/shed-css/) docs for usage.
+Check out the [shed.css docs](http://tedconf.github.io/shed-css/) for usage.

+Note that shed.css core doesn't ship with any colour-related classes.
+For that you'll want to import the TED theme that ships with this addon...

 #### TED theme